-In recent news, Gen and Nikon have both been recognized as sustainability leaders in their respective industries.
-Gen has been recognized as a sustainability leader on this year's Dow Jones Sustainability North America Index.
-This recognition is a testament to the company's commitment to a sustainable digital economy.
+In recent news, Gen, Nikon, and Neste have all been recognized as sustainability leaders in their respective industries.
+Gen has been acknowledged as a sustainability leader on this year's Dow Jones Sustainability North America Index, highlighting its commitment to a sustainable digital economy.
 The Dow Jones Sustainability Index evaluates companies based on their environmental, social, and governance (ESG) performance.
-Gen's inclusion on the index highlights its efforts in areas such as carbon emissions reduction, renewable energy usage, and diversity and inclusion.
+Gen's inclusion on the index underscores its efforts in areas such as carbon emissions reduction, renewable energy usage, and diversity and inclusion.
 The company aims to continue making a positive impact in these areas.

-These recognitions highlight the commitment of both Gen and Nikon to sustainability and their efforts to make a positive impact in their industries.
-Both companies are dedicated to contributing to a sustainable society and promoting environmental, social, and governance initiatives.
+These recognitions highlight the commitment of Gen, Nikon, and Neste to sustainability and their efforts to make a positive impact in their industries.
+All three companies are dedicated to contributing to a sustainable society and promoting environmental, social, and governance initiatives.

 The rise and fall of ESG investments have been observed globally.
 Ireland has emerged as a leader in ESG investing, with ESG products accounting for a significant portion of assets under management.
 The country has become a major funds center and is committed to meeting the needs of global investors.
 However, in Korea and the US, there has been a decline in ESG investments due to various factors such as economic outlook and high interest rates.
 Despite this, market watchers believe that responsible investment trends will continue to grow in the future, driven by efforts to improve ESG-related investment standards.